VivianBass/GeneFamilies/1. protokol/week 2/day-31.10.md

 	https://smartbear.com/learn/automated-testing/what-is-unit-testing/
 	https://www.geeksforgeeks.org/unit-testing-in-r-programming/

+- improved the the documentation files inside the doc directory, to also include the descriptions for the 5 genegroups and the format of the input files

+- see how to change dists rscript for logarythmic data

 - construct some dumy files for quickly testing ,

-- see how to change dists rscript for logarythmic data
+- created a folder called dummy-datasets in experiments/dummy-datasets used to located mixed data of different kind for testing purposes

 **Doubts and Issues**: